 All the data from the above and various other surveys now under way, will be used together with a housing needs assessment to determine what development is needed and appropriate for the parish.

-All the data will be used together with a housing needs assessment to try and establish what development is needed in the parish.
-The housing needs assessment is being undertaken by external professionals and will draw on population statistics, projected changes in household size and numbers, affordability and a whole raft of other information.
+The housing needs assessment will shortly be undertaken by external professionals - AECOM (Locality - Neighbourhood Planning Support) who will draw on population statistics, projected changes in household size and numbers, affordability and a whole raft of other information.